-Command StaffChief of the Department of Public Safety - Gregory Elder
+Command StaffChief of the Department of Campus Safety

 The Chief works daily to set the direction of the department, answers department and community concerns.
-Develops good working relationships with the Command Level personnel at other local police and public safety agencies while obtaining the necessary resources for BCU DPS.
+Develops good working relationships with the Command Level personnel at other local police and public safety agencies while obtaining the necessary resources for DCS.

 Captain – Nels Pate

-Captain's provide direct support to the Cheif by overseeing the operations, Division, and Support Service Divisions, investigation, internal affairs, communication, parking/traffic and training.
-The captain also serves in a variety of ways to carry out the mission of the Department of Public Safety.
+Captain's provide direct support to the Cheif overseeing the operations, Division, and Support Service Divisions, investigation, internal affairs, communication, parking/traffic, and training.
+The captain also serves in a variety of ways to carry out the mission of the Department of Campus Safety.

-Effective crime prevention, reduction and awareness are joint efforts of the entire university community.
-Bethune – Cookman University utilize several programs and systems to promote awareness to student, faculty and staff about campus safety.
+Effective crime prevention, reduction, and awareness are joint efforts of the entire university community.
+Bethune – Cookman University utilizes several programs and systems to promote awareness to student, faculty, and staff about campus safety.

 - New Student Orientation